eMoflon/emoflon-ilp/org.emoflon.ilp.tests/README.md

 # Tests

 ## Some notes about specific test cases

 ### GLPK Tests

 #### All GLPK tests

 For GLPK all SolverConfigs set presolve to true.
-If set to false, an error occurs because glpk expects the problem object to contain an optimal solution to the LP relaxation.
+If set to false, an error occurs because GLPK expects the problem object to contain an optimal solution to the LP relaxation.

 See GLPK documentation of glp_intopt: